-NATRELLE® 133 Plus Tissue Expanders Informed Consent: Information for Patients form may be used to facilitate patient awareness and acceptance of the risks associated with tissue expander surgery.
+NATRELLE® 133 Tissue Expanders Informed Consent: The Information for Patients form may be used to facilitate patient awareness and acceptance of the risks associated with tissue expander surgery.
 The two-part form allows both the patient and the surgeon to retain copies for their records.
-Please contact your Hospital or Surgical Sales Representative or visit www.allerganlabeling.com for informed consent forms.
+Please contact your Allergan Breast Aesthetics Surgical Sales Representative or the Allergan website for informed consent forms.